Lombiq/MSBuild-Targets/Lombiq.MSBuild.LibMan.Targets/Readme.md

 </Project>
 ```

-> [!WARNING]
-> In Orchard Core modules, importing LibMan and `OrchardCore.Module.Targets` can cause a conflict if you want to publish it as a NuGet package.
-This is because both want to pack a _build/Your.Project.props_ file during package build.
-As a workaround, this project can unplug the file packed by `OrchardCore.Module.Targets` and duplicate its functionality internally.
-To use it, you just have expose the path of the `OrchardCore.Module.Targets` package as a variable by adding the `GeneratePathProperty` attribute like this:
->
-> ```xml
-> <PackageReference Include="OrchardCore.Module.Targets" Version="<latest version>" GeneratePathProperty="true" />
-> ```

 ### Usage

 1. If you don't have a _libman.json_ file yet, build the project after setup.
 This will copy an empty _libman.json_ file into the project directory, which is pre-configured to use the expected package output directory.